 On completion of this course, the student will be able to:

-- Demonstrate command of the body of knowledge considered in the course
+- Demonstrate, by way of coursework and examination as required, command of the body of knowledge considered in the course

-- Understand, evaluate and utilise a variety of primary source material
+- Demonstrate, by way of coursework and examination as required, an ability to understand, evaluate and utilise a variety of primary source material

-- Develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence
+- Demonstrate, by way of coursework and examination as required, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence

 - Demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers